shendrix07/sunmoontide/README.md

 The NOAA predictions can be updated over time.
 It is good to download the input file just before making the calendar, to be sure you are working with the most current data.

-In order for the calendar to look right, you will need to install 3 fonts on your system, and make sure matplotlib knows where to find them.
-The fonts are included with this package download.
+To make the calendar look right, you will need to install 3 fonts on your system, and make sure matplotlib knows where to find them.
+These fonts are included with this package download.

 -------------